dsecuredcom/dynamic-file-searcher/Readme.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+# English word list

+The list is taken from https://github.com/dwyl/english-words/ !
+Thanks for that!

 ## Disclaimer

 This tool is for educational and authorized testing purposes only.
 Misuse of this tool may be illegal.
 The authors are not responsible for any unauthorized use or damage caused by this tool.